 The IRS assesses a special tax on financial gifts above a certain amount, including money you put into your child’s 529 plan.
 For 2013, you could gift up to $14,000 to someone without having to pay the tax.
 For married couples, the limit doubles to $28,000.
 If you’re putting in more than the annual exclusion limit, you could end up owing taxes on the difference.
 If you or another family member wants to put a large chunk of change in your child’s 529 account all at once, you can opt for the five-year election.
 Going this route allows you to put in five times the annual exclusion limit all at once.
 As long as you don’t make any other taxable financial gifts to your child during the five-year period you won’t owe any gift tax on the money.

 5. Skipping the Fine Print

 While 529 plans are fairly straightforward, not all plans are created equally.
 Before you commit to setting up one of these accounts you need to read over all the plan details to make sure it’s right for you.
 Specifically, you’ll want to pay attention to the plan’s contribution limits, investment choices and the fees that go along with maintaining the account.
 It’s also a good idea to familiarize yourself with the IRS guidelines regarding 529 plans and the different tax benefits for education.
-Knowing what to expect beforehand can ensure that you and your child get the most bang for buck when it comes to paying for college expenses.
+Knowing what to expect beforehand can ensure that you and your child get the most bang for the buck when it comes to paying for college expenses.